Grace Giving

 1 So I exhort the elders among you, as a fellow elder and a witness of the sufferings of Christ, as well as a partaker in the glory that is going to be revealed: 2 shepherd the flock of God that is among you, exercising oversight, not under compulsion, but willingly, as God would have you; not for shameful gain, but eagerly; 3 not domineering over those in your charge, but being examples to the flock.
 4 And when the chief Shepherd appears, you will receive the unfading crown of glory.
 (1 Peter 5:1-4)

-Therefore, when you read Galatians 6:6 it would be incorrect to conclude that Paul is saying you don’t need to bless anybody else with what you have been given.
-He’s not addressing that type of giving, but rather prioritizing how a local church should reward and honor those who are officially tasked with spending their lives to help them know and follow the Lord and as such experience the abundant life of CHRIST!
+Therefore, when you read Galatians 6:6, it would be incorrect to conclude that Paul is saying you don’t need to bless anybody else with what you have been given.
+He’s not addressing that type of giving; rather, Paul is prioritizing how a local church should reward and honor those who are officially tasked with spending their lives to help them know and follow the Lord and experience the abundant life of Christ!

-(2) The command to give is not based on the value of the teacher or his gifting but on the value of that which is taught – God’s Word!
+The command to give is not based on the value of the teacher or his gifting, but on the value of what is taught– God’s Word!

-Quick side note: This does not exempt pastors from financially supporting their local church.
+Quick side note: This does not exempt pastors from being liberal financial givers who prioritize financially supporting their local church.
 Pastors can’t teach generous New Testament giving if they themselves don’t practice it!
-As such, Pastors who justify not prioritizing giving or claiming their gift to the local church as their teaching and leadership, are clearly overcome with pride and materialism.
-It’s the equivalency of the jerks for Jesus who give their waitress a Gospel tract as a tip instead of money!
+As such, Pastors who justify not prioritizing monetary giving or claim their labor with the local church exempts them from being generous financial givers are clearly overcome with pride and materialism.

-So, Pastors are NEVER exempt from living out the standard of financial giving the Gospel calls us to, but that also doesn’t change the fact that the most valuable gift anybody can give somebody is of itself the Word of God.
-Listen to what the Bible says about God’s Word and thus what you receive through the labor of those who are responsible for teaching it to you.
+So, Pastors are NEVER exempt from living out the standard of financial giving the Gospel calls us to, but that also doesn’t change the fact that the Word of God is the most valuable gift anybody can give somebody.
+Listen to what the Bible says about God’s Word and thus the value of what is given when His Word is shared with others:

 105 Your word is a lamp to my feet and a light to my path.
 (Psalm 119:105)